WizardKingZ/WizardKingZ.github.io/_posts/2018-09-25-portfolio-optimization.markdown

   - Portfolio Theory
   - Optimization
   - Finance
-  - Python
+  - python
 category: library
 author: projohnewzhang
-description: "Library: Portfolio Optimization"
+description: "Portfolio Optimization"
 ---

 As an ongoing effort to provide more finance-related python library, I will start with the portfolio optimization library.
 This page documents the Hello-World version.